RMITLibrary/easy_cite/markdown/rmitharvard.md

 Make sure you refer to the figure in your writing and include the figure number.
 This can be in the sentence or in parentheses, for example (see Figure 1).

-Refer to a figure by its assigned number, not as the figure above or below or on page 3.
+Refer to a figure by its assigned number, not as the "figure above" or "figure below" or "figure on page 3", for example.

 **Note:**Your lecturer might require a specific long or short caption style.
 Whichever style you use, make sure you apply it consistently.